Zafrullah Chowdhury

-Zafrullah Chowdhury (born 27 December 1941) is a Bangladeshi public health activist.
-He is the founder of Gonoshasthaya Kendra (meaning the People's Health Center in Bengali), a rural healthcare organisation.
-Dr. Chowdhury is known more for his work in formulating the Bangladesh National Drug Policy in 1982.
-In 1992, he was awarded the Right Livelihood Award for "..outstanding record of promotion of health and human development."
+Zafrullah Chowdhury (27 December 1941 – 11 April 2023) was a Bangladeshi public health activist.

+He was the founder of Gonoshasthaya Kendra, a rural healthcare organisation.
+He was known more for his work in formulating the Bangladesh National Drug Policy in 1982.

+Chowdhury's work in population control earned him the inaugural Independence Day Award, the highest civilian award in Bangladesh, in 1977.
+Among other awards, he was given Ramon Magsaysay Award in 1985 and the Right Livelihood Award in 1992 for his work in the public health sector.

 Early life and career

-He spent his early childhood in Kolkata and later his family settled in Bangladesh.
+Chowdhury spent his early childhood in Kolkata and later his family settled in East Pakistan (which later became Bangladesh).
 He was one of ten children born to his parents.
-After attending Nabakumar School at Bakshibazar, he studied at Dhaka College.
+After attending primary school in Nabakumar Institution at Bakshibazar, he studied at Jubilee School and then Dhaka College.
 He studied medicine at Dhaka Medical College, where he got involved with leftist political ideologies.
 As the general secretary of the Dhaka Medical College students' union, he held a press conference to expose the corruption at the hospital.
 After a turbulent student life, he finished his MBBS degree in 1964 and left for the UK for post-graduate studies in general and vascular surgery.
 In 1971, he fought for independence during Bangladesh Liberation War.

-He and Khaled Mosharraf were involved in setting up the Surajmaninagar Hospital a 480-bed Bangladesh Hospital for freedom fighters and the refugees.
-On May 21, Khaled Mosharraf and Political Adviser of Sector 2 and 3, childhood friend of Zafrullah Chowdhury, R.K.
+Chowdhury and Khaled Mosharraf were involved in setting up the Bangladesh Field Hospital a 480-bed Bangladesh Hospital for freedom fighters and the refugees.
+On 21 May, Khaled Mosharraf and Political Adviser of Sector 2 and 3, childhood friend of Zafrullah Chowdhury, R.K.
 Chowdhury came to the hospital and met Zafrullah Chowdhury.
 The hospital was run by a team of Bangladeshi doctors, medical students and volunteers.
 Women with no previous training in healthcare were trained within days to help out the patients.
 This experience in the field hospital led him to believe that an effective healthcare delivery system can be developed in rural Bangladesh by training women as a primary healthcare delivery platform.
 This achieved worldwide credibility when it was eventually published in The Lancet.

 Gonoshasthaya Kendra

-In 1972 Dr. Chowdhury set up the Gonoshasthaya Kendra.
+In 1972, Chowdhury set up the Gonoshasthaya Kendra.
 The idea was introduced in a concept paper titled, 'Basic Health Care in Rural Bangladesh' in Dhaka.
 The centre focuses on providing basic healthcare to the rural areas.
-The centre also runs a university, vocational training centre, agricultural cooperatives, hospital, a printing press, community schools and a generic drug manufacturing plant.
-Gonoshasthaya Kendra has been very successful in providing family planning services, lowering maternal, infant mortality rates.
+The centre also runs a university, vocational training centre, agricultural cooperatives, hospital, a printing press, community schools, and a generic drug manufacturing plant.
+Gonoshasthaya Kendra has been very successful in providing family planning services, and lowering maternal and infant mortality rates.
 Though limited in its reach, it pioneered the introduction of cheaper generic drugs.
 In 1973, Gonoshasthaya Kendra introduced a Rural Healthcare Insurance System, the first of its kind in Bangladesh.

 Critiques have pointed out that rather than being national, the centre's reach has been confined to specific areas.
-However, Zafrullah Chowdhury believes that public health is a state matter, it can never be left to the private sector.
+However, Chowdhury believed that public health is a state matter, it can never be left to the private sector.